cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 --------------------

-OOTC Virtual Private Cloud is a private, isolated environment.
+OOTC Virtual Private Cloud (VPC) is a private, isolated environment for your virtual resources.
 A VPC can have its own virtual network topology that resembles a traditional physical network.
 You can launch VMs in the virtual network that can have private addresses in the range of your choice, for example: 10.0.0.0/16.
-You can define network networks within your VPC network range, which in turn enables you to group similar kinds of instances based on IP address range.
+You can define networks within your VPC network range, which in turn enables you to group similar kinds of instances based on IP address range.